Hjakxx/Hjakxx/README.md

 <!-- Adding an image (replace URL with your image URL) -->

-- 🌱 I’m currently learning **Web Development, Data Structures and Algorithms, AI-Tools**
+- 🌱 I’m currently learning **Data Structures and Algorithms, MLOps and AI-Tools**

-- 💬 Ask me about **Web Development, Machine Learning Algorithms or Innovative project management**
+- 💬 Ask me about **Machine Learning Algorithms or Innovative project management**

-- ⚡ Fun fact **I enjoy creating DIY Projects and turning simple ideas into impactful prototypes**

 -  📫 How to reach me **harshitrjakati@gmail.com**